elleFlorio/svn-docker/README.md

 To verify that everything is up and running, open you browser and connect to `http://localhost/svn`.
 The system should ask you for the username and password, then it will show you and empty folder (no repos yet!).
 Check also that the custom protocol is working fine: go to you terminal and type `svn info svn://localhost:3960`.
 The system should connect to the server and tell you that is not able to find any repository.
 For further information on how to configure Subversion, please refer to the [official web page](https://subversion.apache.org/).

+# Alternative configuration via SVNADMIN
+If you prefer you can also use the [SVNADMIN](https://github.com/mfreiholz/iF.SVNAdmin) interface via `http://localhost/svnadmin`.
+You'll be prompted with a setup page, remember to test every step on the page then save the configuration.